-Welcome to the Centre for Peace and Conflict Studies
+Welcome to the Department of Peace and Conflict Studies

-CPACS was established in 1988 through the inspiration of students and academics at the University of Sydney who wanted to create the opportunity for study of the causes and manifestations of violent conflict and the means of achieving peace with justice.
+The Centre for Peace and Conflict Studies (CPACS) was established in 1988 through the inspiration of students and academics at the University of Sydney who wanted to create the opportunity for study of the causes and manifestations of violent conflict and the means of achieving peace with justice.
+After 28 years, in mid-2016, the Centre transitioned to become the Department of Peace and Conflict Studies (DPACS) with the same mission in mind.

-The Centre supports advocacy, research and teaching at the cutting edge of interdisciplinary critique of social and political structures and behaviours that perpetuate violence and injustice.
-From the family to the boardroom, rural villages and cities, governments and international organisations, CPACS promotes non-violent peaceful means of resolving conflict that meets human needs and respects human rights.
+The Department supports teaching, research, advocacy and praxis at the cutting edge of interdisciplinary critique of social and political structures and behaviours that perpetuate violence and injustice.
+From the family to the boardroom, rural villages and cities, governments and international organisations, DPACS promotes non-violent peaceful means of resolving conflict that meets human needs and respects human rights.

 Research and advocacy priorities have therefore focused on such projects as: